PatrickG0308/PP5-FairwayFinds/README.md

 This works as a hidden input value on the form that the front end user cannot click.
 However bots can and generally do.
 If the option is ticked the submitted form is either not forwarded to staff or the form is disabled completely.

 #### E-mail forwarding for all site actions.
 As I have a dropdown model for the contact form, depending on the size of the business I would like to forward the emails to specific email addresses monitored by different staff departments.
-For example the complaints emails go to the complaints teams to ensure quick responses and reduce friction.

 #### Order Tracking
 Going forward I would like to add an order tracking system for the user profile section.
 Once order placed the merchant can move the product to dispatched and add tracking that can then be viewed by the customer from within their account and also receive an email with the updates.